Diimoo/callosum/web/STANDARDS.md

 **Heavily avoid raw HTML input components.
 Always use components from the `refresh-components` directory.**

-**Reason:** We've put in a lot of effort to unify the components that are rendered in the Onyx app.
+**Reason:** We've put in a lot of effort to unify the components that are rendered in the Callosum app.
 Using raw components breaks the entire UI of the application, and leaves it in a muddier state than before.

 ```typescript
 // ✅ Good